Understanding Your Wages as A Mechanic

 Your employer asks you to come into work early to help with a job.
 You come in, but there’s a lot of waiting around as you wait for the car to be lifted and the problem to be discovered.
 In the end, you performed about a half-hour of hands-on work, but your employer only paid you minimum wage for the early shift.
 How can you tell if you are owed more?

 California’s state laws protect wages and pay rates for workers in the transportation industry, including mechanics.
 Under these statutes, mechanics must be compensated properly for their work under the following considerations:

-- Minimum wage.
-California laws require all employees to earn at least nine dollars per hour (a rate that increases to ten dollars per hour on January 1, 2016).
+California laws require all employees to earn at least $11 per hour (a rate that increases to ten dollars per hour on January 1, 2018) as long as the company has more than 26 employees.
+If the company has less than 25 employees, then the minimum wage is $10.50 an hour.
 The only exception to this rule are “learners,” or employees with no previous experience who are learning the trade.
 These workers must be paid at least 85 percent of the minimum wage (rounded to the nearest nickel) for their first 160 hours of work, and at least full minimum wage afterward.

 If an employer requires a mechanic to report for work, but the mechanic does not have a full day of scheduled tasks or performs less than a usual day’s work, the employee may be paid at half his regular pay rate as long as the amount is not less than two hours or more than four hours at the employee’s regular pay rate.